 Other available support includes:

-a list of online educational resources which have been identified by some of the country’s leading educational experts to help pupils to learn at home
+- a list of high quality online educational resources which have been assessed with the support of some of the country’s leading educational experts to help pupils to learn at home

 For 16 to 19 year olds, education providers are able to provide support to young people who are not able to access an internet connection.
 Young people and parents should contact their provider if they are not able to access remote education.

 Most further education providers have established remote education offers, which they have expanded to support education at home.
 Young people should be in regular contact with their provider around what support is available and to ensure they take full advantage of the offer.